-In today’s competitive business landscape, motivated and engaged employees are the lifeblood of any successful organisation.
-While financial rewards have long been a popular method of motivating employees, it’s important to recognise the power of non-financial rewards in driving employee engagement and success.
+In today’s competitive business landscape, motivated and engaged employees are the lifeblood of any successful organization.
+While financial rewards have long been a popular method of motivating employees, it’s important to recognize the power of non-financial rewards in driving employee engagement and success.

 A survey conducted by SHRM found that 79% of employees prefer recognition and rewards other than financial incentives as a form of motivation.

 In this blog post, we’ll explore the benefits of non-financial rewards to motivate employees and offer you 10 inspiring examples to consider implementing within your organization.
 From recognition and appreciation to flexible work arrangements and career development opportunities, these non-financial rewards can transform your workplace dynamics and help your employees reach their full potential.

 Non-financial incentives are rewards and recognition beyond monetary compensation that motivate and satisfy employees.

 It includes various forms of perks and opportunities.
 There are several benefits to these incentives, including: